Kamal-Kumar-Jena-2308/GuessTheNumber-Multiplayer/README.md

 It's multiplayer game on console.
 Play it for free.
 If there's any mistake let me know.
-Any type of unnecessary grammar changes will note be included.
+Any type of unnecessary grammar changes will not be included.